PowerKuu/PowerKuu/README.md

-- 👋  Im am a developer from Norway.
+- 👋  Im am a developer from Norway
 - 🤓  TypeScript GURU